Relevance Gating

 User Controls

-- “Quick question: what’s the port?” → Minimal context
+- “Quick question: what’s the port?” → Lower complexity, smaller budget

-- “Help me understand the full auth flow” → Deep context
+- “Help me understand the full auth flow” → Higher complexity, larger budget, lower thresholds

 Why Invariants Get Priority